osamaalhimyari/frappe_form/README.md

 DocFormView(
     form: form, // A Frappe Form instance
     onAttachmentLoaded: onAttachmentLoaded, // A callback to handle attachment loading (explained below)
+    actions: actions, // To add custom actions to the AppBar.
     locale: locale, // The specific locale for the Button and validation texts
     localizations: localizations, // To add support for extra localization
     isLoading: loading, // Whether is some ongoing operation before loading the UI